 But.
 But “where it eventually leads,” I said, and there’s the rub.
 I mean, why bother with the whole complicated business in the first place?
 Why say “0” and not say “the self” or “the I” or just “the viewpoint” like I did above?
 Why deal with this zero idea.

 Because one of the goals of Scientology is something called pan-determinism.
 Actually, the goal is be a pan-determined individual.

-There are three basic types of determinisms in Scientology 1.0.0: Other-determinism, self-determinism, and, the brass ring, pan-determinism (for more on this, see article, Pan-Determinism at Last).
+There are three basic types of determinisms in Scientology 1.0.0: Other-determinism, self-determinism, and, the brass ring, pan-determinism (for more on this, see the fourth article, Pan-Determinism at Last).
 This is the state of being where you can connect all the dots of all the things everywhere and find no fault.
 For “there is nothing either good or bad, but thinking makes it so.”